About the Cape Farm Alliance

 In the early 1900’s peas became a major crop to supplement the already famous cabbage and more produce was being sent by ship (and later by train) to Boston.

-- The first tractor in Cape Elizabeth was purchased by Stewart Jordan in 1934.
-Horses were still the standard hauler of plows into the 1940’s.
+•The first tractor in Cape Elizabeth was purchased by Stewart Jordan in 1934.
+Horses continued to be the standard pullers of plows into the 1940’s.

-- In the 1950’s iceberg lettuce became a major product.
-300 to 400 acres were planted in lettuce, on the town’s approximately 20 farms.
+•In the 1950’s, iceberg lettuce became a major product.
+The town’s approximately 20 farms devoted 300 to 400 acres for growing lettuce.
 It was not unusual to ship 2,000 crates of lettuce per day to the Boston Market.

 •By the 1960’s, about ten farms remained in operation.

 Today, our community supports more than 20 growers and equine operations.